fcaussa/FK743M2-IIT6/README.md

 This repository provides a **known-good starting point** for this specific board/display combination.
 Because documentation is scarce, this project aims to save developers significant debugging time by providing a validated hardware configuration.

+This is NOT "vibe coded"—it is a validated hardware configuration designed to save debugging time on LTDC timing and FMC signal integrity.

 ---

 ## 🚀 Overview